garrandall/popular-music-data/tracks/i-knew-you-were-trouble-taylor-swift.md

 I knew you were trouble when you walked in
 (Knew it right there)
 So, shame on me now (knew it right there)
-Flew me to places I'd never been (ooh)
+Flew me to places I'd never been (oh)
 Now I'm lying on the cold hard ground
 Oh, oh-oh
 Trouble, trouble, trouble (oh)